mmvanheusden/SteamDepotDownloaderGUI/README.md

   - Manual: produce a script that can be copy pasted into a terminal of choice
 * **Support for anonymous downloads**

+## Rewrite
+Computer resources are not an all-you-can-eat buffet.
+The executables weigh on average 103 MB.
+That's why in the future, this project is fully switching to a different toolset, probably [gtk-rs](https://gtk-rs.org/).
+This framework is more suited as we don't need a whole browser engine just to download files.

 ## Download

 ### Windows: